Revised 16 December 2024

 Maps with courses pre-marked on them are provided at most OACT events with the exception of Midweek events, when pre-marking is at the discretion of the organiser and is the exception rather than the rule.
 Pre-marking of courses saves the organiser and competitors some effort and improve the presentation of events, but adds to the cost of putting on events.
 In order to limit the printing costs, and avoid wastage of paper, course maps are printed at A4 size if possible.
 This is usually adequate for Metro and Runners Shop Twilight events, as well as shorter courses on Classic events.
 Longer courses at Classic events are printed at A3 size if required.

-The event map is commonly an extract from a larger OCAD map file held by Bob Allison, who maintains the current versions of maps used for most OACT events.
-The event map is supplied to the course planner who normally prepares the course maps using OCAD Course Setting (OCAD CS), Purple Pen or other suitable software, then returns to the finished courses to Bob for checking, forwarding to the OACT Office for printing, and forwarding the XML file of the courses to the person responsible for loading them into the event computer.
-In some circumstances, the finished courses and the XML file may be forwarded directly by the course planner to the OACT Office and the person loading the course file respectively.
+The event map is commonly an extract from a larger OCAD map file held in the OACT map library, which includes current versions of maps used for most OACT events.
+The event map is supplied to the course planner who normally prepares the course maps using OCAD Course Setting (OCAD CS), Purple Pen or other suitable software, then forwards the finished courses to the OACT Office for printing and loading into the event computer.

 The key steps in preparing pre-marked maps are as follows: